scalastic/scalastic.github.io/_posts/2021-04-22-jvm-vs-native.markdown

 ## Start the app

-In this first step, all microservices' replicas are configured with 1 pod, and the Java-based microservices run on JVM.
+In this first step, all microservices' replicas are configured with 1 pod, and the Java-based microservices run on the JVM.
 All of this will also be created in a specific `demo` namespace.

 - To start app's microservices, apply this configuration to the cluster: